contactvpatel/documents/DbUp-POC.md

 ```

 ### 2. Setting Up DbUp Migration
+**Note:** All migration, rollback, and seed data scripts must be idempotent to ensure safe re-execution without causing conflicts or duplication.
 In the provided code, the `DatabaseMigrationInitFilter` class implements `IStartupFilter`, ensuring that database migrations are executed during application startup.

 #### **Key Components**: